Genivia/ugrep/README.md

                   bolic links only if they are on the command line.
 When  -J1  is specified, files are searched in the same order as specified.

-           --range=FIRST[,LAST]
-                  Start searching at line FIRST, stop at line LAST when specified.

            -S, --dereference
                   If  -r  is  specified, all symbolic links are followed, like -R.
                   The default is not to follow symbolic links.

            -s, --no-messages
                   Silent mode: nonexistent and unreadable files are ignored,  i.e. their error messages are suppressed.

+           --save-config[=FILE]
+                  Save configuration FILE.
+By default `.ugrep' is saved.
+If FILE is a `-', write the configuration to standard output.

            --separator[=SEP]
                   Use SEP as field separator between file name, line number,  col-